The Sakarya gas field was discovered in August 2020. Credit: Turkish Petroleum (TPAO).

 The successful exploration drilling at the Sakarya gas field encouraged the company to conduct field appraisals and acquire three-dimensional (3D) seismic data of the block using state-of-the-art technology.

-Located approximately 4km to the northwest of Tuna-1, the Turkali-1 well was drilled to a total depth of 3,920m, while Turkali-2 was completed at a drilling depth of 3,950m.
+Located 4km to the northwest of Tuna-1, the Turkali-1 well was drilled to a total depth of 3,920m, while Turkali-2 was completed at a drilling depth of 3,950m.

 Separate flow tests were conducted on three reservoir sections of the Turkali-2 appraisal in 2021.
-They indicated a total flow potential of 2.05 million cubic metres a day (Mcmd) of gas from the well.
+They indicated a total flow potential of 2.05 million cubic metres a day (mcmd) of gas from the well.

-TPAO used the Barbaros Hayreddin Paşa seismic vessel to complete 3D seismic exploration operations over an area of 11,000km² at Sakarya gas field and moved onto the interpretation stage in July 2021.
+TPAO’s Kanuni drillship was used to carry out the well flow tests at the field.
+It used the Barbaros Hayreddin Paşa seismic vessel to complete 3D seismic exploration operations over an area of 11,000km² at the Sakarya gas field and moved onto the interpretation stage in July 2021.

 Sakarya gas field development details

 TPAO will drill up to 40 production wells at Sakarya by 2028, with ten wells completed by 2023 in the first phase of development.
-Altogether, these ten wells are expected to deliver ten million cubic metres (Mcm) of natural gas a day.

-A pipeline of approximately 170km, laid in the seabed at a depth of 2,000m, will connect the two units.
-The pipeline will transport the produced gas to the onshore facility for processing.
-Turkey’s Petroleum Pipeline Company (BOTAS) will transport the processed gas to the national gas network through a 36km-long onshore pipeline.
+A pipeline of approximately 170km, laid in the seabed at a depth of 2,000m, transports gas from the field to the onshore facility for processing.

 Contractors involved

-A consortium of Subsea 7 and Schlumberger received the engineering, procurement, construction and installation (EPCI) contract for the Sakarya field development in October 2021.
+A consortium of Subsea7 and Schlumberger received the engineering, procurement, construction and installation (EPCI) contract for the Sakarya field development in October 2021.

 The contractual scope includes the installation of subsea production systems (SPS), subsea umbilicals, risers and flowlines (SURF), tie-in connections, associated subsea equipment, the laying of 170km of gas export pipeline as well as monoethylene glycol injection pipeline, and the development of an onshore early production facility.